google/applied-machine-learning-intensive/v2/03_regression/03_regression_quality/slides.md

 # Regression Quality

 <!--
 So far in this course, we have spent some time building and testing regression models.
 But how can we measure how good these models are?
-In this unit, we will examine a few of the ways that we can measure and graph the results of a regression model in order to better understand the quality of the model.
+In this unit we will examine a few of the ways we can measure and graph the results of a regression model in order to better understand the quality of the model.
 -->

 ---